builtbyka/adapt-scenario-branching/README.md

+# extended from the work of completed here https://github.com/commelius/adapt-simple-branching
+Extended functionality to include more than two options

 # adapt-scenario-branching
-An Adapt framework extension to add simple branching functionality.
+An Adapt framework extension to add scenario branching functionality.
 Based on the results of the question the scenario-branching block can display/hide it's components.

 ## Installation